 That can keep the stomach from expanding in the future.
 Since bloat is very serious, knowing the signs can literally save your dog’s life and extend its lifespan.

 Recognizing and Treating Hip Dysplasia

 A Great Dane’s size puts them at risk of developing bone problems, like hip dysplasia.

 Hip dysplasia is a chronic condition, and it occurs when the head of the femur bone doesn’t fit into the hip socket as it should.

 That can cause many painful and uncomfortable symptoms!

 - A dog with hip dysplasia may have pain or feel uncomfortable while exercising.

-- They may have stiff back legs, and they may start to run like how a bunny hops.
+- They may have stiff back legs, and they may start to run like bunny hops.

 - Your dog may find it difficult to get up, and they could lose muscle tone in their back legs.

 - Worst of all, your dog may stop enjoying physical activities that they used to love.
 That could mean walks or just playing in the yard.